Credit builder cards

 When you apply for a credit card the provider will do a credit check as part of the application process.
 This is recorded on your credit report as a 'hard search', which means other providers will be able to see it.

-Applying for lots of cards at the same time can give the impression that you're desperate for credit and make it more likely that you'll be rejected, so it's important to apply for just one product at a time.
+Applying for lots of cards at the same time can give the impression that you're desperate for credit and make it more likely that you'll be rejected, so only apply for just one product at a time.

 Top credit builder cards